 Optional but recommended: Allow 24 hours to dry and then spray with a clear sealer to protect your piece.

-You can also use with battery operated candles if safety is a concern.
+Use with battery operated candles if safety is a concern.
 They make fabulous homemade gifts during the holiday season!